Analyze Network Traffic with Network Flows

 Monitoring of network flow provides a in-depth analysis of the network and shows who is talking to whom, and over which protocols.

-Network Flow: A look into the meta-information
+Network flow: A look into the meta-information

 Most network monitoring tools already provide many interesting insights into a network.
 How extensive this is depends primarily on the information that the respective software receives from the various network components.
 Since most monitoring solutions work with SNMP, they depend on the data provided by the SNMP agent.
-This provides – if the protocol is implemented correctly – a very good insight into the network utilisation, e.g. the bandwidth on the different network interfaces, the status and/or the utilisation of the devices in the system.
+This provides – if the protocol is implemented correctly – a very good insight into the network utilization, e.g. the bandwidth on the different network interfaces, the status and/or the utilization of the devices in the system.

-Administrators who require a more in-depth analysis of their network should therefore use monitoring software that offers more advanced functions, such as examining and monitoring of the network flow.
+Administrators who require a more in-depth analysis of their network should therefore use monitoring software that offers more advanced functions, such as examining and monitoring the network flow.
 Network flow is meta-information derived from the data traffic.
 A flow data record thus provides information about who is talking to whom in the network, and over which protocols.
 It provides information about who is using which port, and how much bandwidth each application is using on each port.
 It thus enables more thorough root cause analysis, helping to identify bottlenecks in the network more quickly.

 Network flow also allows packet inspection.
 The network flow data sets are very tightly consolidated, but such packet insights require access to the raw packets – which can only be obtained via a mirror port or a Network Tap.
 However, these can usually also be connected as a data source for a network flow analysis.

 Advantages of a network flow analysis

 Get a deep insight into your network traffic